 34. Dynamic leaders seek wise counsel

-That is why we are sending the CBLT Center leaders with more experience to the new provinces, where they are just starting to have a CBLT Center, so they can share their experience with the new leaders, so that the new leaders can be blessed by their counsel and become dynamic CBLT Center directors.
+That is why we are sending the New Life leaders with more experience to the new provinces, where they are just starting to have a New Life ministries, so they can share their experience with the new leaders, so that the new leaders can be blessed by their counsel and become dynamic New Life directors.

 35. Dynamic leaders replenish their own inner resources